 From top to bottom, the window is made of several separate sub-parts, namely:

 The Menu Bar organizes the highest-level functions of the tool into structured categories.
-Plug-ins may also add their own entries here: for instance, the plug-in Syntactic Callgraph add the entry called "View".
+Plug-ins may also add their own entries in the "Analyses" menu.